cs10/sp23/syllabus.md

 - A regular extension request will grant you an extra lab section in order to complete the lab assignment.
 For instance, if the lab is due on a Tuesday, then the extension request will make the lab due on a Thursday instead.

+<i>[Note: This project extension form [linked here](https://forms.gle/reei8fK3hocJK6wPA) is the temporary form we will be using as of 03/02/2023.
+We are currently fixing the original one, but feel free to use this link in the meantime.
+If you submitted an extension before 03/02, please submit again.]</i>

 <b>For extension requests on PROJECTS,</b> please use this [PROJECT regular extension requests form](https://forms.gle/x15LTmH9QXMrfKu48) to request extensions on deadlines for any projects.
 The policy for regular extension requests on projects are as follows:

 - A regular extension request will grant that your submission deadline for the project be extended to the <i>deadline of the next project.</i> For instance, if you request an extension for Project 1, your new deadline for submitting Project 1 will be the same day that Project 2 is due.